xavigonzalvo/stock-trigger/README.md

 [![Build Status](https://travis-ci.org/xavigonzalvo/stock-trigger.svg)](https://travis-ci.org/xavigonzalvo/stock-trigger)

 Trading tools refer to utilities that can be used to process stock symbols.
-Stocks in any market are charaterized by a symbol (ie. name) and some historical data.
+Stocks in any market are characterized by a symbol (ie. name) and some historical data.
 The following tools take historical data and builds a simple regression model to find interesting companies in the market.